The 8 Best Sex Positions While Pregnant

 We’re guessing you have a pretty good idea of what does it for you in bed.
 But a lot of changes that happen in your body during pregnancy can likely make some of your go-to sex positions more challenging than before.
 This doesn’t mean your sex life has to take a backseat when you’re expecting, though: There are plenty of sex positions while pregnant that feel comfortable and offer a great time.

-Communication is key, says Jessica Shepherd, MD, an assistant professor of clinical obstetrics and gynecology and director of Minimally Invasive Gynecology at The University of Illinois College of Medicine at Chicago.
-She recommends having an open, ongoing discussion about what works for you and what doesn’t as your pregnancy progresses.
+Communication is key, says Jessica Shepherd, MD, MBA, FACOG, an ob-gyn and minimally invasive gynecologic surgeon in Dallas.
+She recommends having an open, ongoing discussion about what works for you and what doesn’t when it comes to pregnant sex positions as your pregnancy progresses.
 “If something doesn’t feel good, it’s important to speak up,” she says.
 Likewise, if it feels amazing, you’ll also want your partner to know so that they can keep doing it.

-If you are experiencing a healthy pregnancy, there aren’t really any sex positions during pregnancy that are considered off-limits, but doctors generally advise that you avoid lying flat on your back (i.e., in missionary) after about 20 weeks or so, Shepherd says, since this position can interfere with blood flow to the placenta.
-Otherwise, you should go with whatever pregnant sex positions feel good.
+If you’re experiencing a healthy pregnancy, there aren’t really any pregnancy intercourse positions that are considered off-limits, but doctors generally advise that you avoid lying flat on your back (i.e., in missionary) after about 20 weeks or so, Shepherd says, since this position can interfere with blood flow to the placenta.
+Otherwise, you should go with whatever pregnancy sex positions feel good.

 The “best” sex positions during pregnancy are usually subjective, of course.
-But certain sex positions while pregnant allow for youto feel as comfortable as possible, even with a growing baby bump.
-Experts swear these are the best sex positions during pregnancy.
+But certain sex positions while pregnant allow for you to feel as comfortable as possible, even with a growing baby bump.
+Experts swear these are the best bump-friendly sex positions.

 Spoon